 The wrong way to use social media is to get fixated on “likes” or the number of followers you have.
 Or the aesthetic of your grid.
 Or who is following who.

-When using Instagram, your focus should be on engagement and following the brands that you want to work with and making thoughtful comments on their post.
+When using Instagram, your focus should be on engagement.
+You should be following the brands that you want to work with and making thoughtful comments on their post.

 So many photographers spend a lot of time and energy interacting with other photographers.
 This is a great way of creating a community, which is the goal of using social media, right?